 Verena has found volunteering helps improve confidence, as well as her listening skills.
 ‘After many years out of the workplace raising my family, my computer skills were very rusty but I am much more confident now even though I still type with 2 fingers!
 I am much better at listening and not jumping to conclusions so quickly’.

 Verena’s advice is: ‘Just do it.
 You will learn so much about 21st century Britain and about yourself’.

 Cathy has been a volunteer since 2013, volunteering mainly at our Streatham Hill office.
-She with us every Monday and Thursday, for six to hours per day.
+She is with us every Monday and Thursday, for six hours per day.
 She has been part of our outreach team, supporting our work in community locations in Lambeth, and has also supported IT developments.

 “I enjoy the feeling of achievement at the end of the day.
 I’m always proud when we can help someone achieve something they thought impossible before we got involved.”

 Cathy mainly supports our face to face Advice service, usually providing 10-15 minute assessment interviews.
 This involves “finding out what their situation is, asking what help they want, and then identifying the best next step to achieve their goal.
 Sometimes this means arranging an appointment with one of our trained advisers, or providing information so they can help themselves, or directing people which other organisation or specialist body could also be of help.”

 Cathy has worked in IT for 20 years and been an administrator with a local political party.
 She has lived in Streatham for 30 years and is also a governor of a local school.